sausheong/tanuki/README.md

 Tanuki is a polyglot web framework that allows developers to write a web application or service in multiple programming languages.
 The basic concept is simple -- an acceptor (which is a HTTP server) accepts HTTP requests and redirects it to either an executable binary (or script) or a TCP socket server to handle.
 These handlers can be written in different programming languages and run independently from each other.

-Tanuki is :contruction: _experimental_ software at this point in time.
+Tanuki is :construction: _experimental_ software at this point in time.
 Use at your own risk! :warning:

 ## Installing Tanuki